sqlmapproject/sqlmap/Usage.md

 Switch: `--disable-coloring`

-sqlmap by default uses coloring while writting to console.
+sqlmap by default uses coloring while writing to console.
 In case of undesired effects (e.g. console appearance of uninterpreted ANSI coloring codes like `\x01\x1b[0;32m\x02[INFO]`) you can disable console output coloring by using this switch.

 ### Use Google dork results from specified page number